The Lange Money Hour: Where Smart Money Talks

 Hana: Okay.
 We’re going to take a break right now.
 Thank you for all of the information you’ve given us so far.
 We’re going be right back with Jim and Doug.
 You are listening to The Lange Money Hour, Where Smart Money Talks.

 Hana: Welcome back to The Lange Money Hour, Where Smart Money Talks.
-I’m Hana Haatainen Caye, and tonight, I’m here with Jim Lange, CPA, best-selling author and Attorney, and our guest, behavioral finance expert Doug Linnick, CFP.
+I’m Hana Haatainen Caye, and tonight, I’m here with James Lange, CPA/Attorney, best-selling author and Attorney, and our guest, behavioral finance expert Doug Linnick, CFP.
 I want to remind our listeners that the show is live, and call-ins are welcome.
 The number is (412) 333-9385.
 And Jim, before we get back to talking about the psychology of money with Doug, I want to touch on something you mentioned before the break.
 You mentioned our hour-long discussion with Roger Ibbetson that can be accessed in our audio library on the website, and I think it’s important to let our listeners know that we have what is probably the best free financial audio library in the country, with over fifty hours of content with Jim and guests like Roger Ibbetson, Jane Bryant Quinn, Natalie Choate and many other top experts.
 So I just wanted to let you know that you can access them at www.retiresecure.com.
 And let’s get back to the discussion.

 Jim Lange: Okay, welcome back, Doug.